 - Create a new governance model for fish, wildlife, and habitat.
 Fish, wildlife and habitat management boards will be legitimate, accountable, and transparent.

-In the first 100 days of the new government’s mandate, it will:
+In the first 100 days of the new government’s mandate, it would:

 - Introduce legislation to create a Fish, Wildlife and Habitat endowment.